sgchun/nps/README.md

 ## Input files for NPS
 To run NPS, you need the following set of input files:

-1. **GWAS summary statistics.** NPS supports two summary statistics formats: *minimal* and *preformatted*.
+1. **GWAS summary statistics.** NPS supports two summary statistics formats: *MINIMAL* and *PREFORMATTED*.
-   - The summary statistics in the *minimal* format can be automatically converted into the *preformatted* format and harmonized with training genotype data using provided NPS scripts (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) for the step-by-step instruction).
-The minimal format is a tab-delimited text file with the following seven or eight columns:
+   - The summary statistics in the *MINIMAL* format can be automatically converted into the *PREFORMATTED* format and harmonized with training genotype data using provided NPS scripts (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) for the step-by-step instruction).
+The MINIMAL format is a tab-delimited text file with the following seven or eight columns:
      - **chr**: chromosome number.
 NPS expects only chromosomes 1-22.
      - **pos**: base position of SNP.
      - **a1** and **a2**: Alleles at each SNP in any order.